 NSW Water Quality and River Flow Objectives

-We have developed the NSW Water Quality and River Flow Objectives for all catchments across New South Wales.
-They were developed in consultation with local communities and recognise the environmental values and uses people want protected and represent ideal natural flow conditions for healthy rivers.
+The NSW Water Quality and River Flow Objectives were developed for all major fresh and estuarine surface water catchments across New South Wales.
+They were developed in consultation with local communities and recognise the environmental values and uses people want protected in their waterways and represent ideal natural flow conditions for healthy rivers.

 A similar set of objectives are available for marine waters and are known as the Marine Water Quality Objectives.